 I have seen issues with what Amazon calls Mandatory Extra Time (MET) and employees being required to work when they clearly stated they could not.
 It is important to note that at very busy times additional hours might be required.

-Unfortunately, there has been many negative things said about working for Amazon.
+Unfortunately, there have been many negative things said about working for Amazon.
 There is no shortage of complaints about their micro-management and expectations for performance.

 In one article a worker noted that productivity was ranked amongst workers, which in itself can cause a toxic culture.
 Picker packers at Amazon are judged based on what is called “units per time” and “takt time”.

-Takt time is the amount it takes you to process one item and unites per hour measures the amount of actual packages you are packing per hour.
+Takt time is the amount it takes you to process one item and units per hour, it measures the number of actual packages you are packing per hour.

 You might be required to handle several hundred units per hour with a takt rate of a few seconds per package.
 If you cannot meat this after your introductory period to the job, you may face being written up.

 If you can deal well with pressure and meet very stringent expectations for performance, then it can be a great opportunity for you.

 What Real Pickers Packers Say

 Our goal at Blue Collar Brain is to help you make smart job choices – which means offering as much insight as we can into any job we profile.

 Below are some recent interesting posts and comments from those that are working in Amazon picker packer jobs and can share more about what these warehouse jobs are like.